 - Snowberry: This Oregon plant is a producer that provides food for birds and insects in the winter.
 Not many plants have berries in the winter, so snowberry is an important food source for animals living in Oregon all year long.

-- Mussels: This producer is a filter feederAn animal that feeds by filtering small organisms or food particles from the water. that keeps streams and rivers clean.
+- Mussels: This consumer is a filter feederAn animal that feeds by filtering small organisms or food particles from the water. that keeps streams and rivers clean.
 Without mussels, toxic chemicals, algae, and bacteria can build up in the water, making it hard for aquatic animals to survive and the water unsafe to drink.

 In an ecosystem with high biodiversity, there are many different creatures doing similar jobs.
 For example, mussels have other filter feeder neighbors to help clean the water.
 When biodiversity is low, there are fewer organisms working together to complete a job.
 If a job stops being done or isn’t done enough, side effects ripple through the ecosystem causing problems along the way.